12 minutes

 Bad code gives you feedback, perfect code doesn’t.
 Err on the side of writing bad code

 It’s really easy to write terrible code.
-But it’s also really easy to write code that follows absolutely every best practice, with 100% test coverage, and has been fuzz-tested and mutation-tested for good measure – your startup will just run out of money before you finish.
+But it’s also really easy to write code that follows absolutely every best practice, which has been unit, integration, fuzz, and mutation-tested for good measure – your startup will just run out of money before you finish.
 So a lot of programming is figuring out the balance.

 If you err on the side of writing perfect code, you don’t get any feedback.
 Things just universally take a long time.
 You don’t know where you’re spending your time on things that really deserve it, and where you’re wasting time.
 Feedback mechanisms are essential for learning, and you’re not getting that.